josephrocca/dall-e-encoder-decoder-server/README.md

 # Encoding Benchmarks

+For a particular image I tested (speed will vary based on input image dimensions):

 ### CPU:
 * 3.56 images per second at size 64
 * 1.95 images per second at size 128